dkarthe/PD/assets/post/2018-09-16-Amazon’s surprise Fire TV Stick sale for Prime members is still live.md

 ---
 layout: post
-current: post
-navigation: True
+featured: True
-class: post-template
 author: kd
 title: Amazon's Fire stick Giveaway!!!
-cover: /assets/img/blog/amzntv.jpg
+image: assets/images/amzntv.jpg
 ---

-Amazon's giveaway is now offering a price tag of $24.99 for prime members.
+`Amazon's giveaway is now offering a price tag of $24.99 for prime members.
 Never miss a chance !!
-Grab 'em now!!
+Grab 'em now!!`

 > We loved with a love that was more than love